GhostDriftTheory/gd-attention-lean/README.md

 [propext, Classical.choice, Quot.sound]
 ```

-There are no project-specific assumptions and no incomplete proof placeholders.
+There are no project-specific axioms and no incomplete proof placeholders.

 ## Files